Jackson Hinkle: Political and activist career

 In February 2024, Hinkle appeared on NewsNation anchor Chris Cuomo's podcast, being described as at the forefront of "political thought in the country" for the next-generation, and according to Mediaite, advocated for "cessation of all American aid to Israel".
 Cuomo defended his interview with Hinkle saying "It is clearly untrue that I have ever, or would ever, give any deference to any kind of anti-semitism."

 In March 2024, Hinkle began posting on Weibo following a collaboration with Guancha and Fudan University's China Institute.
 In July 2024, Hinkle participated in a Russian sponsored press briefing at the United Nations, during which he talked about the Russian-occupied territories of Ukraine he visited.

 On July 21, 2024, Hinkle announced the launch of the American Communist Party (ACP) – a political party where he serves on the Plenary Council.
 The party describes itself as "[a] reconstitution of the Communist Party USA."
 Hinkle had previously stated that he had been expelled from the Communist Party USA, though his membership in the party was disputed by party officials.
 Later in July, Hinkle was invited as an international observer to the 2024 Venezuelan presidential election.

-On October 7, 2024, Hinkle launched a new political show, Legitimate Targets with Jackson Hinkle, interviewing representatives from the Houthi movement, which is designated by the United States as a Foreign Terrorist Organization.
+On October 7, 2024, Hinkle launched a new political show, Legitimate Targets with Jackson Hinkle.
+In the first episode he interviewed representatives from the Houthi movement.

 On February 23, 2025, Hinkle attended the funeral of Hassan Nasrallah in Beirut, Lebanon.
 In an interview with Al Mayadeen during this visit to Lebanon, he stated that he had been living in Moscow, Russia for the past five months, fearing U.S. government retribution for his support of Russia, Hezbollah, and Hamas.
 On March 22, 2025, Hinkle attended a four-day Ansar Allah conference in Sanaa, Yemen hosting pro-Axis of Resistance figures, where he met Houthi military spokesman Yahya Saree and made a speech condemning the U.S. strikes on Yemen.

+In July 2026, Hinkle attended the state funeral of Ali Khamenei in Tehran, Iran, leading a crowd in a chant of "down with the USA".